 Over 10 years ago, National Highways awarded Connect Plus the contract to operate and manage the M25 and its key arterial link roads.
 We're incredibly proud of the fact that it's National Highways' flagship private finance initiative (PFI) and is the largest highways PFI ever awarded.

 During this time, we’ve delivered over £1.4bn worth of road improvements and junction enhancements, and we are continually exploring new and innovative ways to deliver safer, more reliable journeys for our customers.

-We pride ourselves on working collaboratively with Highways England and our supply chain partners in providing the framework for delivering core operations and maintenance services as well as significant asset renewal and improvement schemes.
+We pride ourselves on working collaboratively with National Highways and our supply chain partners in providing the framework for delivering core operations and maintenance services as well as significant asset renewal and improvement schemes.
 We value our stakeholder relationships, which is why we’ve invested heavily in achieving and maintaining accreditation to the internationally recognised standard ISO 44001 for collaborative working.

 Together with Connect Plus Services, our specialist and strategic supply chain partner responsible for operations and maintenance, we’re passionate about delivering the long-term needs of the M25 and improving the driving experience for all our customers.

 The M25 DBFO concession is one of the busiest networks in Europe, and one of the UK's most strategically important road infrastructure systems, crucial in underpinning the UK economy.

 The network is used by, on average, between 150,000 and 200,000 vehicles a day.

 We're responsible for operating and managing the M25 network and associated arterial link roads around London, providing our customers with a world-class highway service.